Track Record

 In 2015, the prediction was not accurate.
 The primary cause of error was a significant error in the pre-election polls conducted by the national pollsters.
 They estimated a Conservative lead over Labour of only 0.3%, when the reality was a Conservative lead of 6.6%.
 The spread betting markets were a bit more realistic on the Conservative lead, but over-estimated Liberal Democrat support.

-Consequently our prediction had too many seats predicted for Labour and the Liberal Democrats, and too few for the Conservatives.Also read our 2015 election night blog.
+Consequently our prediction had too many seats predicted for Labour and the Liberal Democrats, and too few for the Conservatives.Full details of 2015 error analysis.

 Party | Polls Votes | Pred Votes | Pred Seats | Actual Votes | Actual Seats | |